einast/einast.github.io/_posts/2020-05-10-RuuviRpiGrafanaNginx.md

 So if the temperature in the greenhouse is over for example 35 degrees, I can get a push notification.

 In addition, I integrated Azure AD authentication, so that users I give access to the Grafana app in my Azure AD tenant can login to Grafana.
-These users all need to use MFA, so that heigthen security.
+These users all need to use MFA, so that increases security.

  I followed the documentation at Grafana, found [here](https://grafana.com/docs/grafana/latest/auth/azuread/#azure-ad-oauth2-authentication).
 Pretty straight forward, *the only thing to remember is that the redirect URI (reply URL) defined in the Azure app registration must match the root_url in grafana.ini*.